1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Analysts’ opinion: 13 strong buy, 3 buy, 6 hold, 0 underperform, 0 sell

-When it comes to home improvement chains, Home Depot (HD), a member of the Dow Jones Industrial Average, gets all the glory, but No. 2 rival Lowe’s (LOW, $97.22) has actually delivered superior long-term total returns.
+When it comes to home improvement chains, Home Depot (HD), a member of the Dow Jones Industrial Average, gets all the glory, but No. 2 rival Lowe’s (LOW, $97.22) is the superior dividend grower.

 Analysts expect Lowe’s to deliver average annual earnings growth of more than 15% for the next five years, according to Refinitiv.